rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Using a wildcard in the configuration file

 If you have 100s or 1000s of devices with legacy crypto it gets painful to create an entry in `~/.ssh/config` for every device.
 You can use a wildcard in the configuration file that will pass the same configuration to every connection.
+Keep in mind that the wildcard configuration applies to all devices, not just network devices.

 This is not the best solution because it can lead to a downgrade attack on a device that supports modern ciphers and legacy ciphers.
 But if you want to take the risk here is how to do it: